franzbu/EnhancedSpaces.spoon/README.md

 For moving windows to any mSpace, press 'alt-ctrl' and the key for the mSpace to which you want the active window to move.

-As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' if the shortcuts are to your liking.
+As before, the below line represents the default setup, and you do not need to add it to your 'init.lua' unless you prefer different shortcut:

-However, in case you would like to change this modifier, add the following line to your 'init.lua', making the appropriate changes:

 ```lua
   ...